chloejchou/balloon/README.md

 ### Background

-Orbit follows the journey of a rocket that is orbiting the moon.
+Orbit follows the journey of a rocket that is circling the moon.
 The survival of the rocket, whose position is controlled by the user's mouse, depends on the avoidance of oncoming asteroids.

 ### Functionality & MVP